zenjen-dev/multi-level-models/README.md

-# ja-portfolio
+# ja-mutlti-level models
-repository of programs ran in SAS and SQL with top to bottom setup of initial database, to regression analysis, to mixed model design
+repository of programs ran in SAS for multi-level (mixed) model analysis with repeated measures.

--- these programs are useful for repeated measures studies, 2x2 design.
+-- these programs are useful for repeated measures studies with variables at multiple time points, or 2x2 design clinical trial.